andrewrk/genesis/README.md

 samples.
 A third user might use 2-3 of these drum loops, edit them to modify the tempo, and produce a song with them and publish the song.
 Yet another user might edit the song, produce a remix, and then publish the remix.

+## License

+Genesis is licensed with the Lesser General Public License.
+A full copy of the license text is included in the LICENSE file, but here's a non-normative
+summary:

+As a user you have access to the source code, and if you are willing to compile from source yourself, you can get the software for free.

+As a company, this means you may freely use the source code in your software, the only restriction being that if you modify Genesis source code, you must contribute those modifications back to the Genesis project.